-The Town will identify any Town-owned land where nutrients are applied to a contiguous area of 1 acre or more.
-Any NMP will be implemented and maintained.
+The Town has identified that Vinton War Memorial is the only Town-owned land where nutrients are applied to a contiguous area of 1 acre or more.
+Nutrient Management Plan (NMP) has been prepared by a certified nutrient management planner.
+The NMP has been implemented and maintained.